Sindrex/9dotproblem/README.md

 ## Understanding the database
 The database consists of 2 tables:
  * Raw data: Stored in the 9dotproblemRaw table.
 Coordinates (x,y) of the points in game space clicked by the user.
-The game space is a coordinate system where (1,3.9) is in the bottom-left corner and (16.8, 13.3) is the top-right corner. *Note that this is the full area the user can draw in, and what is seen from the camera during gameplay.* The dots have a radius of 0.4 and their coordinates are as follows (see data diagram for dots' identities):
+The game space is a coordinate system where (4.6, 4.2) is in the bottom-left corner and (13.2, 13) is the top-right corner. *Note that this is the area the user can draw in, boxed in by borders as seen during gameplay.* The dots have a radius of 0.5 and their coordinates are as follows (see data diagram for dots' identities):
    * 1: (6.9, 6.6)
    * 2: (8.9, 6.6)
    * 3: (10.9, 6.6)